TGSAI/mdio-python/DEVELOPER_NOTES.md

     def make_coordinate_metadata_list_from_dict(metadata: dict[str, Any]) -> CoordinateMetadataList:
         # Implementation goes here
     ```
+    `RESOLUTION: The approach confirmed.`

 ## Schema V1 questions

 * add_dimension(): Can a dimension with the same name be added multiple times.
 Options:
    * Allowed: the second request is ignored (current implementation)
-      * Adding a dimension with the same name, but the different size currently throws an error
    * Not Allowed: should it raise an error?

+    `RESOLUTION: The dimensions with the same name are not allowed`
 * The pydantic attribute names are different from the v1 schema attributes names.
 What are the repercussions?
     ```
     'statsV1' <-> 'stats_v1'
     'unitsV1' <-> 'units_v1'
     'chunkGrid' <-> 'chunk_grid'
     ```
+    `Under investigation`
 * Should histogram (e.g., SummaryStatistics) have a `histogram_type` attribute?

+  `Under investigation`
 * Units
   * Why 'ftUS' is not supported by the schema?
 U.S. survey foot vs the International Foot:
     *"The U.S. survey foot is defined as 1200/3937 meters, while the international foot is defined as exactly 0.3048 meters.